brodieG/unitizer/README.md

     install_github("brodieg/unitizer")

 We plan to submit to CRAN once this has been tested more thoroughly.
 Hopefully this will happen before the end of 2014.

+### Roadmap

+#### Disclaimers

+This roadmap is highly tentative and likely to change

+#### "Near" Term Features

+I'm a hobbyist programmer with young children.
+In a good week I get to code for about 8 hours, and not all those hours are of the peak productivity type.
+I'm committed to maintain and further develop this package, but it may take a while for me to get around to implementing new features, so don't count on any of the below to be implemented in the next three months.

+* `unitizer_add`: A version of unitizer that just adds new tests without re-evaluating all the other tests for faster turn-around during development
+* `unitize_dir`: (like `testthat::test_dir`)
+* `unitizer_review`:
+  - Allow a user to easily review an existing unitizer
+  - Potentially produce reports that summarize contents of unitizer?
+* Automatically resume unitizers that are partially reviewed

+#### Distant Future

+* capture plot output
+* unitizer objects:
+  * basically float around in user env so don't have to keep reloading from file; might be good way to allow simple incremental testing